B1129E5/PlaygroundForGeeks/ESC/README.md

 - **TransportAgent :**
     - Check if there is not an "odd" Transport Agent
 - **WFeatures**
-    - Ensure if MSMQ is installed
+    - Ensure if MSMQ is not installed
     - Exchange Server prerequisites, Exchange 2019 system requirements, Exchange 2019 requirements | Microsoft Learn
 - **OrganizationConfig :**
     - Collect information about the information